bagusmur1997/Self-Service-Cashier/README.md

 This is a Python program for a supermarket self-service cashier that allows customers to add items to their cart, view the cart, update items, and remove items.
 The program also has a checkout function that generates a transaction record in an Excel file.

+## Background Project
+This is a self-checkout system for Andi's supermarket.
+The system allows customers to add items they want to add, update, delete, view item of purchase and other feature.

 ## Features
 The following features are currently implemented in the program:
 * `add_item` : Allows the user to add a product to their cart by specifying its name, quantity, and price.
 If the product is already in the cart, the quantity is updated accordingly.